 Some alternative START codons are found in both eukaryotes and prokaryotes.
 Alternate codons usually code for amino acids other than methionine, but when they act as START codons they code for Met due to the use of a separate initiator tRNA.

 Non-AUG START codons are rarely found in eukaryotic genomes.
 Apart from the usual Met codon, mammalian cells can also START translation with the amino acid leucine with the help of a leucyl-tRNA decoding the CUG codon.
 Mitochondrial genomes use AUA and AUU in humans and GUG and UUG in prokaryotes as alternate START codons.

-In prokaryotes, E. coli is found to use AUG 83%, GUG 14%, and UUG 3% as START codons.
+E. coli is found to use AUG 83%, GUG 14%, and UUG 3% as START codons.
 The lacA and lacI coding regions in the E coli lac operon don’t have AUG START codon and instead use UUG and GUG as initiation codons respectively.

 There are 3 STOP codons in the genetic code - UAG, UAA, and UGA.
 These codons signal the end of the polypeptide chain during translation.
 These codons are also known as nonsense codons or termination codons as they do not code for an amino acid.

 The three STOP codons have been named as amber (UAG), opal or umber (UGA) and ochre (UAA).
 "Amber" or UAG was discovered by Charles Steinberg and Richard Epstein and they named it amber after the German meaning of the last name of their friend Harris Bernstein.
 The remaining two STOP codons were then named "ochre" and "opal" so as to maintain the "color names" theme.

 During protein synthesis, STOP codons cause the release of the new polypeptide chain from the ribosome.
 This occurs because there are no tRNAs with anticodons complementary to the STOP codons.